Keyitdev/sddm-astronaut-theme/README.md

 [sddm-astronaut-theme](https://github.com/Keyitdev/sddm-astronaut-theme) is a series of themes for the [SDDM](https://github.com/sddm/sddm/) display manager made by **[Keyitdev](https://github.com/Keyitdev)**.

 It's written using the latest version of Qt, which is **Qt6**.
 Its key features include **virtual keyboard support** and an **installation script**.
-This theme also support **animated wallpapers**.
+This theme also supports **animated wallpapers**.
 You can easily change its appearance by choosing another of the ten pre-made themes or creating your own.
 Each of these themes was created by modifying just one file - **[config](./Themes/astronaut.conf)**.

 All themes were created for 1080p.
 However, they should work well in other resolutions.